Werner Sobek: Life

 In 2008 Werner Sobek was appointed Mies van der Rohe Professor at the Illinois Institute of Technology in Chicago.
 In recognition of his manifold academic achievements, the Technical University of Dresden awarded him an honorary doctorate in 2009.

-Werner Sobek is known for his environmentally sustainable and self-sufficient prototype houses such as R 128 and H16.
+Werner Sobek is known for his environmentally sustainable and self-sufficient prototype houses such as R 128, H16, B 10.
 A well-known concept study by Werner Sobek is "R-129" which uses a polyurethane skin on a carbon-fibre frame, giving it walls thinner than eggshells.
 His commitment to sustainability is also reflected in his involvement in the German Sustainable Building Council (DGNB, Deutsche Gesellschaft für Nachhaltiges Bauen), which he co-founders in July 2007.
 He was a member of the DGNB's board of directors until June 2013 and serve as its president from April 2008 to June 2010.
 In December 2011 he also founded the Stuttgart Institute of Sustainability (SIS), a nonprofit association aiming at the promotion of research on new sustainable building techniques.

 He presented a keynote address and co-presented in the workshop Reduce CO2 – With technology to zero emissions at the 3rd International Holcim Forum 2010 in Mexico City and is on the Jury of the global Holcim Awards 2012.

 His research into lightweight structures, materials and the associated techniques and technologies is awarded a Global Award for Sustainable Architecture in 2019.